wilwade/ecosystem-map/README.md

 It’s a shared space for all of us to geek out on cool projects where we aim to pursue the values of Web3 and maintain an open and transparent environment.
 We do, however, reserve the right to omit some projects or metrics without further explanation.

 As things change and grow, so does this repo.
 It may evolve over time as the community helps our team maintain the map going forward and propose new ideas and directions.
+For example, some data types are not displayed on the site or in tables, due to the fact that the database goals have changed over time.

 # ✨ Potential use-cases